Regent Seven Seas Cruises will celebrate the ship’s christening in Miami on 21 February 2020

-Author: Rebecca Gibson/Tuesday, July 9, 2019/Categories: News, Carnival, Marine operations
+Author: Rebecca Gibson/09 July 2019/Categories: News, Carnival, Marine operations

 Carnival Corporation has connected all ships sailing for its nine cruise brands with the European Union’s Sea Traffic Management (STM) service to enable it to share voyage data with other shipping companies and ports to optimise operations and mitigate collision risks.